2017 NIRSA National Soccer Championship: Format

 Knockout stage games also consisted of two 40-minute halves.
 The round of 16 and quarterfinals were separated by a seven-minute halftime while the semifinals and finals had a ten-minute halftime.
 Knockout stage games needed to declare a winner.
 If a knockout-stage game was tied at the end of regulation, overtime would begin.
 Overtime consisted of one, 15-minute, golden-goal period.
 If still tied after overtime, kicks from the mark would determine the winner.

 Qualification and selection

 Each of the six regions received three automatic bids for both the men's and women's championship that they award to its members.
 The final six bids are considered "at-large", and are given out by NIRSA to teams, typically based on the regional tournament results and RPI.

-The 48 remaining teams participating in the open division were selected via a lottery draw that aired on YouTube on October 3, 2017, at 1pm PST.
+The 48 remaining teams participating in the open division were selected via a lottery draw that aired on YouTube on October 3, 2017, at 1 p.m.
+PST.
 Any team with membership in a NIRSA-affiliated league or with a minimum of four games played prior to the tournament were able to enter their name into the lottery.
 If a selected team qualified for the championship division, an alternate would take their spot.
 62 men's teams and 67 women's were selected.